olehmann49/syllabus-site-velasquez/README.md

-# Las Hilanderas um 1656
+# Las Hilanderas

-ahioaöeidhlaubycj,hxbc j,ejw,ahmnddddd
-This is an experiment in documenting design courses and a template for rendering Markdown files as one-page websites.
+um 1656,
+Öl auf Leinwand, 220x289 cm
+Museo del Prado

 Design is all about process, yet we tend to focus on results when documenting design courses.
 This is an attempt to shift the focus from the latter to the former.